-- the number of patients with PNH who are diagnosed with the disease and identified to us; - the number of patients with PNH that may be treated with Soliris; - successful continuation of commercial sales in the United States and in European countries where we are already selling Soliris, and successful launch in countries where we have not yet obtained, or only recently obtained, marketing approval or commenced sales; - · ability to obtain and maintain sufficient coverage or reimbursement by third-party payors; - · acceptance of Soliris in the medical community; - · receipt and maintenance of marketing approvals from the United States and foreign regulatory authorities; and - · establishment and maintenance of commercial manufacturing capabilities ourselves or through third-party manufacturers.
+- the number of patients with PNH who are diagnosed with the disease and identified to us; - the number of patients with PNH that may be treated with Soliris; - successful continuation of commercial sales in the United States, Japan and in European countries where we are already selling Soliris, and successful launch in countries where we have not yet obtained, or only recently obtained, marketing approval or commenced sales; - ability to obtain and maintain sufficient coverage or reimbursement by third-party payors; - acceptance of Soliris in the medical community; - · receipt and maintenance of marketing approvals from the United States and foreign regulatory authorities; - · establishment and maintenance of commercial manufacturing capabilities ourselves or through third-party manufacturers; and - our ability to develop, register and commercialize Soliris for one or more indications in addition to PNH.

 We dedicate significant resources to the worldwide expansion of the commercialization of Soliris for the treatment of PNH.
 We have established sales and marketing capabilities, and are commercializing Soliris in many countries throughout the world.
-In certain countries, particularly in the European Union, we continue discussions with appropriate authorities to finalize operational, reimbursement, price approval and funding processes so that we may, upon conclusion of such discussions, commence commercial sales in those countries.
-We submitted applications for marketing authorization of Soliris for the treatment of PNH in additional territories, and received approval in Canada and Australia in 2009 and Japan, South Korea and Switzerland in 2010.
-We cannot guarantee that any marketing applications that we file will be approved in all countries where we seek authorization to sell Soliris, or even if approved, that we will be able to obtain reimbursement for Soliris or that we will be able to successfully commercialize Soliris in any additional countries.
+In certain countries, particularly Canada, Australia and certain countries in the European Union, we continue discussions with appropriate authorities to finalize operational, reimbursement, price approval and funding processes so that we may, upon conclusion of such discussions, commence commercial sales in those countries.
+We have submitted applications for marketing authorization of Soliris for the treatment of PNH in additional territories.
+We cannot guarantee that any marketing application that we file will be approved in all countries where we seek authorization to sell Soliris, or even if approved, that we will be able to obtain reimbursement for Soliris or that we will be able to successfully commercialize Soliris in any additional countries.
 As a result, sales in certain countries may be delayed or never occur, or may be subsequently reduced.
-If we are not successful in increasing sales of Soliris in the United States and Europe and commercializing in the rest of the world, or are significantly delayed or limited in doing so, we may experience a surplus inventory, our business may be materially harmed and we may need to significantly curtail operations.
+If we are not successful in increasing sales of Soliris in the United States, Europe and Japan and commercializing in the rest of the world, or are significantly delayed or limited in doing so, we may experience a surplus inventory, our business may be materially harmed and we may need to significantly curtail operations.